MEMO: Schools & Communities First Will Be Critical to California’s Recovery and Reinvestment

 The state of California, along with local governments and school districts, face budget crises of historic proportions.
 Communities are now faced with the prospect of devastating cuts to essential workers, local services, and schools.

 The Schools & Communities First initiative will be key to California’s recovery and reinvestment strategy, and the investments generated by this initiative represent vital resources that will go towards how California rebuilds after this crisis.
-Schools & Communities First will generate $12 billion every year for local governments and schools by closing corporate tax loopholes benefitting a fraction of those at the top, not nickel and diming Californians.
+Schools & Communities First will generate nearly $12 billion every year for local governments and schools by closing corporate tax loopholes benefitting a fraction of those at the top, not nickel and diming Californians.
 These are workers, programs, and services that will be essential to California’s recovery and reinvestment.

 Here’s a sampling of what local leaders have had to say recently about the initiative:

 Los Angeles Mayor Eric Garcetti: “This is a choice between perpetuating a tax break for the wealthiest corporations in our state or expanding the critical local services to reduce homelessness, reduce emergency wait times and improve our neighborhoods – at zero cost to residents.”

 San Francisco Mayor London Breed: “Any local official will have a tough time explaining to their constituents why, in the midst of this crisis, they didn’t support closing corporate tax loopholes to bring more resources back locally for our schools and local communities.”